Plan a Family Trip to Greymouth

 The largest town on the West Coast, Greymouth is more than just a large dot on the map!
 It’s a town with a rich mining heritage, which is evident from the remains seen on exciting short walks in the area.
 In fact, finding gold is still on the agenda for many visiting here with lots of opportunities to pan for the good stuff at various family-friendly attractions.
 As well as that, families will find Greymouth an ideal base for exploring West Coast highlights, from the Punakaiki Pancake Rocks in the north to Hokitika Gorge in the south.
 Meanwhile, stay in one of the town’s family-friendly holiday parks and motels which are convenient and kind on the budget.

-So, plan your family getaway along with activities and accommodation with this complete guide to Greymouth for families.
+So, plan your family getaway along with activities and accommodation with this complete travel guide to Greymouth for families.

 Things to Do in Greymouth with Kids